peppelinux/draft-demarco-cose-header-federation-trust-chain/draft-demarco-cose-header-federation-trust-chain.md

 COSE_TRUSTCHAIN = [ N * jws :bstr ]
 ```

-The variable N represent the number of Entity Statements
+The variable N represents the number of Entity Statements
-that a Trust Chain can contain.
+that a Trust Chain contains.
-The contents of "bstr" are the bytes representing a JWS.
+The contents of "bstr" are the bytes representing a signed JWT.

 # IANA Considerations